jrbuckley/SmartWallet/SUPABASE_SETUP.md

    ```

 2. Open the app in your browser
-3. Try adding an expense, income entry, or investment
+3. Try adding an expense, income entry, debt, or investment
 4. Check your Supabase dashboard → Table Editor to see if data appears

 ## Troubleshooting